A Monopoly round is a great addition to any quiz.

 Suggested read: Who Invented Monopoly?

 Q4 – What is the most expensive property on the UK Monopoly board?

 The most expensive property on the UK Monopoly board is Mayfair.
 It costs £400 to buy and the rent starts at £50.
 If you can place a hotel on Mayfair, you can claim rent of £2,000.

 As well as being the most expensive street on the UK Monopoly board, Mayfair is also the most expensive location to live in London.
 You can read more about the Monopoly locations in real life here.

 Q5 – Is Monopoly American or British, originally?

 A – The Monopoly game comes from America.

-The Monopoly game was designed in America by an American woman named Elizabeth Magie in 1902 and was first patented in the USA in 1904.
-The first game with locations from London was produced in 1936.
+The Monopoly game was designed in America by an American woman named Elizabeth Magie in 1902 and was first patented in the USA in 1904 under the name The Landlord’s Game.
+The first Monopoly game with locations from London was produced in 1936.

 Q6 – What is the Monopoly Man’s real name?

 The Monopoly Man’s real name is Rich Uncle Pennybags.
 He’s also known as Mr Monopoly and the Monopoly guy, but these are just nicknames for the popular Monopoly Mascot.